SamuraiT/RSA_Algorithm/README.md

 There are other functions, including <code>LCM()</code> which stands for Least Common Multiple, <code>GCD()</code> standing for
 Greatest Common Divisor...etc

-After clone my RSA Algorithm modlue, write this on terminal:
+After cloning my RSA Algorithm modlue, write this on terminal:
 <code>pydoc -w RSA</code>. you will get *specification*

 Example